M+

 M+ is an art museum located in the West Kowloon Cultural District of Hong Kong.
-It exhibits twentieth and twenty-first century art encompassing visual art, design and architecture, and moving image.
+It exhibits twentieth- and twenty-first-century art encompassing visual art, design and architecture, and moving image.
 It opened on 12 November 2021.

 Focus

 The M+ Collections focus on twentieth- and twenty-first-century visual culture, encompassing the disciplines of design and architecture, moving image, and visual art, and the thematic area of Hong Kong visual culture.
 The museum is intended to rival the Tate Modern, New York's MoMA and the Centre Pompidou in terms of the breadth and importance of its collections.
-The HK$5.9 billion institution is led by Museum Director Suhanya Raffel since January 2019 and administered by the West Kowloon Cultural District Authority (WKCDA).
+The HK$5.9 billion institution has been led by Museum Director Suhanya Raffel since January 2019 and administered by the West Kowloon Cultural District Authority (WKCDA).
 A separate subsidiary company will be set up in the future with the aim of ensuring its "independence and efficiency".

-The inaugural director, Lars Nittve, explained that the name is drawn from the concept of being a "museum and more", and that his team sought to move beyond the typical model of the art museum, for example, by serving as a showcase of diverse subjects like architecture, film, and all manner of moving images including animation and video games.
+The inaugural director, Lars Nittve, explained that the name was drawn from the concept of being a "museum and more", and that his team sought to move beyond the typical model of the art museum, for example, by serving as a showcase of diverse subjects like architecture, film, and all manner of moving images including animation and video games.